Recurring Saturday Night Live characters and sketches introduced 1993–94: Christopher Walken's Celebrity Psychic Friends Network

 A Jay Mohr sketch.
 Christopher Walken (Mohr) hosts a call-in show where he invites callers to consult him for psychic insights, even offering to join callers in their home.
 He and his guest oddball celebrities (Todd Bridges, Juliette Lewis, Crispin Glover, Gary Busey) creep out the audience to the point that no one calls in.
 Debuted October 9, 1993.

 Karl's Video

 A David Spade sketch.
 Debuted October 9, 1993.

 Phillip the Hyper Hypo

 A Mike Myers sketch.
-Myers played a hyperactive boy with hypoglaucemia, hence the name.
+Myers played a hyperactive boy with hypoglycemia, hence the name.
 He would be leashed to a jungle gym at a playground while trading remarks with a girl nearby.
-The sketch ended both times with the girl offering him chocolate, which gave him superhuman strength to the point he could break free, unbolting the jungle gym from the ground in the process.
+The sketch ended both times with the girl offering him chocolate, giving him superhuman strength to the point he could break free, unbolting the jungle gym from the ground in the process.
 Philip would then be seen running, carrying the jungle gym in tow.
 Debuted November 20, 1993.